nexus-rpc/api/SPEC.md

       - canceled
       - running
     description: |
-      Describes the current state of an operation.
+      Describes the current state of the operation.
 ```

 ## Endpoint Descriptions

 ### Start Operation

-Start an arbitrary length operation.
+Start an arbitrary duration operation.
 The response of the operation may be delivered synchronously (inline), or
 asynchronously, via a provided callback or the [Get Operation Result](#get-operation-result) endpoint.

 **Path**: `/{service}/{operation}`